WeiYuSerafina/python-basics-practice/python-basics-practice/README.md

 The following topics are covered in this repository:
 - Function introduction
-- Lists and tuples
+- Lists
-- Strings and dictionaries
+- Tuples, strings, sequence slice and set
-- Sets, slicing, and lambda expressions
+- dictionaries and string comparison
 - Weekly review and consolidation

 ---